PowerPoint 2007: Audio and Video in Depth

-Hi!
-I am Alicia Katz Pollock, and welcome to PowerPoint 2007: Audio and Video in Depth.
-In this course, we will look at PowerPoint's features for working with video and audio clips.
-I will start by showing you how to insert a wide variety of video and audio file types into your slide shows.
+- Hi, I'm Alicia Katz Pollock, and welcome to PowerPoint 2007 Audio and Video In Depth.
+In this course, we'll look at PowerPoint's features for working with video and audio clips.
+I'll start by showing you how to insert a wide variety of video and audio file types into your slideshows.
 We'll take a look at setting playback options during your presentation.
 We'll also explore how to format the appearance of media files on your slides.
-Lastly, we'll talk about creative ways you can implement moving images and sound with PowerPoint's advanced tools.
+Lastly, we'll talk about creative ways you can implement moving images and sound with PowerPoint's advance tools.
 We'll be covering all of these techniques, plus plenty of other features.

-Since this is an in-depth look, we expect that you're already familiar with PowerPoint's basic functions.
+Since this is an depth look, we expect that you are already familiar with PowerPoint's basic functions.
 I think these are really dynamic techniques that will bring your presentations to the next level.
-So let's get started, with PowerPoint 2007: Audio and Video in Depth.
+So, let's get started with PowerPoint 2007 Audio and Video In Depth.

 Creating a Game Environment in Blender and Unity29,718 Views

 Excel 2013 Essential Training5,659,883 Views